ww44ss/Exascalar-Analysis-/README.md

    _BigExascalar.csv_ - which is the combined cleaned files with a date column added

-The program saves the files in a foled called "results"
+The program saves the files in a folder _results_

-currently the data saved are:
+currently the data in the cleaned files are:
- "exascalar" The computed Exacalar Value "green500rank" The rank of the system in the Green 500 (Efficiency) "top500rank"   The rank of the system in the Top500 (Performance) "rmax"  System Performance
+ "exascalar" The computed Exacalar Value
+ "green500rank" The rank of the system in the Green 500 (Efficiency)
+ "top500rank"   The rank of the system in the Top500 (Performance)
+ "rmax"  System Performance
  "power"  System Power
  "mflopswatt"   Efficiency
  "computer" A descriptive name of the computer

 #####Exascalar_Trend.R
   This program creates a plot of the most recent Green500 data and plots the trend lines of the Top and Median exascalar.